 Clubs and activities take place at lunchtime and after school, incorporating interests such as debating, trampolining, playing chess or making trade fairer.
-And if a particular interest is not covered, we support our girls in starting their own clubs.
+If a particular interest is not covered, we support our students in starting their own clubs.

 Students are also given opportunities to visit amazing places as part of Enrichment.
 Recent trips have included visits to London theatres, Geography and Science field trips to Snowdonia and Malham, and journeys further afield, to Berlin, Krakow, Italy, Zambia and China.